-(1) A minimum of four hours of specialized continuing education relevant to impairment evaluation shall be taken every four years.
+(1) A minimum of four hours of specialized continuing education (CE) relevant to impairment evaluation shall be obtained every four years.

-(a) These hours shall be in addition to the continuing education requirement required for a renewed chiropractic license.
+(a) These hours shall be in addition to the CE required for the underlying chiropractic license.

-(b) A random audit of impairment evaluator certificate holders shall be conducted every four years to verify compliance of the continuing education requirement.
+(c) The department shall conduct a random audit of impairment evaluator certificate holders every four years to verify compliance with the requirements.

-(c) A three month extension will be provided for all licensees who fail to meet the continuing education requirements as a result of an audit.
+(d) A three-month extension will be provided for all licensees who fail to meet the continuing education requirements as a result of an audit.
 Failure to meet this extension may result in disciplinary action.

-(2) Persistent deviation from generally accepted standards for impairment evaluation is grounds for revocation of the impairment evaluator certificate.
+(2) Persistent deviation from generally accepted standards for impairment evaluation may be grounds for disciplinary action, which may include revocation of the impairment evaluator certificate.

 (4) Impairment evaluator licenses shall be renewed annually.